...

 GROWTH PERIODS (childhood, adolescence).

-ATHLETES, individuals participating in physical labor, and there is a more significant energy requirement each time.
+ATHLETES are individuals participating in physical labor, with a more significant energy requirement each time.

 MALNUTRITION, undesired weight loss, recovery from debilitating disease.

-2. Boiled – This is how this fruit is typically prepared.
+- Boiled—This is how this fruit is typically prepared.
 It is cooked for 30 to 45 minutes in salted water.
-After they have been peeled, they are served with a variety of sauces or with cottage cheese.
+After it has been peeled, it is served with a variety of sauces or with cottage cheese.

 REFERENCES